hwd404/FOLD-R-PP/README.md

 	    print(p)
 </code>

-Here is an example of testing data predicates along with the answer set program for acute dataset:
+Here is an example of generated testing data predicates along with the answer set program for acute dataset:

 <code>